 - Spinoza Centre for Neuroimaging

 Wietske van der Zwaag entered the field of MR during her degree in Molecular Sciences in Wageningen, the Netherlands.
 She received her PhD in Physics and Astronomy from the University of Nottingham in the United Kingdom, in 2006, working with one of the first European 7T scanners.
 She subsequently worked at the Centre d’Imagerie Biomédicale (CIBM) at the Ecole Polytechnique Fédérale de Lausanne (EPFL) from 2007 to 2015.
 Van der Zwaag joined the Spinoza Centre, in 2015, shortly after its opening.
-She is the recipient of a Swiss National Science Foundation project grant.
+She is the recipient of a Swiss National Science Foundation project grant and an NWO Vidi.

 Ultra-high field Magnetic Resonance Imaging